Learn Why Regular Eye Exams Are Necessary, and What to Expect at Your Eye Exam in Hamden, CT.

 After your comprehensive eye exam, we will share all the results with you.
 Together we’ll decide upon the best treatment plan.
 We believe that optimal eye care is founded upon a good, open relationship between optometrist and patient.

-Book an eye exam with Dr. Louis Hochberg in Hamden, Connecticut today.
+Call 203-349-6516 to book an eye exam with Dr. Louis Hochberg in Hamden, Connecticut today.
 We look forward to seeing you and your eyes in person!